Everything you need to know about August rail industrial action

 What strikes are coming up across the UK?

-July had seen the resumption of industrial action aimed at more than a dozen rail firms, which will continue into August.
+July saw the resumption of industrial action aimed at more than a dozen rail firms, which has continued into August.

 The biggest rail union, the RMT, and Aslef, representing train drivers, say many of their members have not had a pay rise for four years.
 They are demanding no-strings increases that take into account the high level of inflation.
-The unions are prepared to discuss reforms, but these must be negotiated separately – and be accompanied by commensurate pay boosts.
+The unions say they are prepared to discuss reforms, but these must be negotiated separately.
+They will expect any changes to be accompanied by commensurate pay boosts.

 Train operators and ministers – who must sign off any deal – insist modernisation is essential following the collapse of rail revenue.
 Much of the “bedrock” of season ticket sales has vanished since the Covid pandemic.
-The only way to award even a modest increase is to fund it out of efficiency savings,
+The only way to award even a modest increase, the employers say, is to fund it out of efficiency savings,

 Caught in the middle: the long-suffering passenger.
 Since June 2022, national rail strikes and other forms of industrial action have scuppered the travel plans of tens of millions of train passengers.
 Stoppages have been called frequently, causing massive disruption and making advance travel planning difficult.